 He has volunteered as a youth basketball coach and has served on advisory boards supporting music and journalism programs in public schools.

 He is married to Barbara Winslow Boardman, a writer and editor.
 They have two daughters.
-He enjoys kayaking, hiking, yoga, reading, cooking, wine, travel, music, and cheering on the Temple Owls, and hopes Northwestern will make it into the NCAA basketball tournament before he dies.
+He enjoys kayaking, hiking, yoga, reading, cooking, wine, travel, music, and cheering on the Temple Owls and the Northwestern Wildcats.